 We wake up in our tents, enjoy a hot cup of tea or coffee and have breakfast.
 After breakfast, we pack up our tents and get ready to head up to the summit ridge.
 Cangshan mountain actually has 19 summits strung out along a 20 km long summit ridge, which lies directly above and behind our campsite.
 At roughly 4000 metres above sea level, the summit ridge is about 250 vertical metres above our campsite and takes about 1.5 hours to reach.

-From our campsite next to the lakes, the summit ridge is blocked from view by a cliff.
+From our campsite next to the ponds, the summit ridge is blocked from view by a cliff.
 Getting to the summit ridge involves first scrambling up a small scree slope to the base of the cliff, then hiking along a narrow path that zigzags up the cliff face to a wide plateau above it.

 The 10km hike along the summit ridge is challenging but the views and landscape are absolutely stunning!

 After 4-5 hours of traversing along the summit ridge, we begin our descent.
 Depending on pace and conditions on the mountain (for example, snow or no snow), it takes between 3-4 hours to make it all the way back down the mountain to Dali Old Town.

 Important notice – winter weather: Snow is common at elevations over 3000 metres (9,850 feet) from November through April and windchill temperatures can dip below freezing (celsius).
 Proper hiking boots, light weight, warm clothing made of wool or synthetic fibres (no cotton), as well as walking sticks are highly recommended.
 If needed, gators can be rented for 20 RMB.